nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Clear tags of a user : `label clear`

-Deletes all labels of a contact
+Deletes all labels of a contact.

 Format: `label clear CONTACT_NAME`